 By Roger Houghton

-The results on the DJ Run are calculated on arrival times at various checkpoints on the route as the riders try to stick as closely as possible to the set speeds (riders are allowed to choose to run in one of three speed groups: 50, 60 or 70km/h).
-The arrival times at check points were logged electronically by an instrument carried by the rider and downloaded at the end of each day.
-The rider with the lowest time penalty was the winner.
+The results are calculated on arrival times at various checkpoints on the route as the riders try to stick as closely as possible to their chosen average speed, which can be 60 or 70km/h.
+The arrival times are nowadays logged electronically by an instrument carried by the rider and downloaded at the end of each day.
+The rider with the lowest time penalty is the winner.

-The annual, international DJ Run is run under the auspices of the Vintage and Veteran Club of South Africa (VVC), and organised by a committee with members from several local classic motorcycle clubs under the leadership of Clerk of the Course Larina MacGregor for the third consecutive year.
+The annual international DJ Run is run under the auspices of the Vintage and Veteran Club of South Africa (VVC), and organised by a committee with members from several local classic motorcycle clubs under the leadership of Clerk of the Course Larina MacGregor, who is doing this arduous task for the third consecutive year.

 For more information go to www.djrun.co.za or phone Larina MacGregor on 084 949 0937.